Comments on Smart Games' tile puzzle IQ Hexagon.

 details here

 §6: Board sizes and shapes.
 There are no particular constraints on the size or shape of the board.
-Figure 6 contains a few examples of what can be done by extending or reducing the factory pattern of studs and tilable hexagons.
+Figures 6a-b-c-d contain a few examples of what can be done by extending or reducing the factory pattern of studs and tilable hexagons.

 Recall that each tile can be converted into a polyhex, as in the sequence of figure 1.
 When a valid tile is correctly placed into any of the boards below, each of the polyhex's component hexagons will fit onto one of the numbered green tilables.
 Meanwhile, the gray hexagons are the usual studs, as in figure 1.